About this guide

-- children have a strong sense of identity;
+- children have a strong sense of identity

-- children have a strong sense of wellbeing;
+- children have a strong sense of wellbeing

-- children are confident and involved learners; and
+- children are confident and involved learners

 - children are effective communicators.

-Documentation of Child Assessments or Evaluations
+Documentation of child assessments or evaluations

 Every service needs to have in place a system for assessing each child’s learning in an ongoing way.
-As with program planning formats, there is not one best or right way to collect this information.
+As with program planning formats, there is no one best or right way to collect this information.
 However, all effective ways of assessing children’s learning share certain characteristics, including the following:

-- each child’s learning is assessed;
+- each child’s learning is assessed

 - as educators become aware of information worth recording, they record it.
 This means that there may be several notes about a child one day and then no notes for a few days.
-This system of recording what is significant is better than having a set time for recording something about each child;
+This system of recording what is significant is better than having a set time for recording something about each child

-- records may take the form of ‘snippets’ or informal notes;
+- records may take the form of ‘snippets’ or informal notes

-- at designated intervals, for example every two months, educators record a summary or synthesis of the child’s learning and development;
+- at designated intervals, for example, every two months, educators record a summary or synthesis of the child’s learning and development

-- recorded information links to the five learning outcomes in the Early Years Learning Framework and the Victorian Early Years Learning and Development Framework;
+- recorded information links to the five learning outcomes in the Early Years Learning Framework and the Victorian Early Years Learning and Development Framework

 - educators critically reflect on the meaning and implications of what they learn about children and how the program can support each child’s learning and development most effectively.